 With the best interests of the South Florida community in mind, all public performances at the Broward Center for the Performing Arts and The Parker will be postponed or cancelled effective today through April 12, 2020.
 This decision was taken based on the recommendations of the Governor of Florida, guidance from public health officials and anticipated action by Mayor Trantalis at the City of Fort Lauderdale to prevent the spread of COVID-19.

 “The well being of our guests, artists, staff and volunteers is of paramount importance,” said Kelley Shanley, Broward Center president & CEO.
 “Our mission is to serve the community through engagement in the arts, and in these challenging times, our community will be best served by postponing our performances.
 We appreciate the continued leadership of our public officials and we remain prepared to respond to evolving circumstances.”

-For this weekend’s performances at Broward Center and Parker Playhouse (March 13–15), please note the following:
+For this weekend’s performances at Broward Center and The Parker (March 13–15), please note the following:

 - Performances of Mean Girls, Thou Art Woman, and Spring Spectacular 2020 are cancelled; ticket holders will receive an automatic refund to the credit card used for purchase.

 - Performances of Brian Regan, Eric Johnson and The Manhattan Transfer are postponed; ticket holders should keep their tickets as they will receive updated information on the new performance dates as soon as it is available.